 How it works

-We will be placing the Crossmark logo on the version of record for all published documents.
-Clicking on the Crossmark icon will inform the reader of the current status of a document and additional publication record information about the document, such as funding information and author ORCID IDs (if available).
+We have placed the CrossMark logo on the version of record for all published documents.
+Clicking on the CrossMark icon informs the reader of the current status of a document and additional publication record information about the document, such as funding information and author ORCiDs (if available).

 What does it look like?

-The Crossmark logo will appear on the title page of every published document:
+The CrossMark logo appears on the title page of every published document:

-Readers will be able to click on the logo to access a document’s publication record information.
+Readers are able to click on the logo to access a document’s publication record information.